zalyoung/gitlab-handbook/content/handbook/support/workflows/dedicated_runners.md

 ## Hosted runners

 [Hosted Runners for GitLab Dedicated](https://docs.gitlab.com/ee/administration/dedicated/hosted_runners.html) is a new product offered to our Dedicated Customers.
-Currently in beta, but will be generally available Q2-2026
+Currently in beta, with general availability targeted for Q2 2026.

 ## Who is using Hosted runners